foundersandcoders/express-and-testing-workshop/README.md

   * Enter `CREATE USER super WITH SUPERUSER PASSWORD 'password';`
   * Enter `\q` in `psql` or `pgcli` to leave the pg interactive terminal.
   * Run `npm run build:db`
-* Fill in the missing middleware that your server needs.
-See the comments in `server.js` for hints.
-* Once this is complete run `npm start`.
+* Run `npm start`.
 Now you can use postman or another tool to make requests to the endpoints.
 * In **another** terminal pane run npm test.
 * Then go to you test folder, and open `routes.test.js`
 * Inside this file you will be using `tape` and `supertest`(a testing